 Soliciting in residences is not permitted.
 Solicitation is defined as any activity designed to advertise, promote or sell any product or commercial service or encourage support for or membership in any group, association or organization and includes door-to-door canvassing.
 Soliciting/selling includes conducting a business in a university residence such as baby-sitting, beer distribution or selling such items as cosmetics, food, hair supplies or hair cutting/styling, raffle tickets, magazines, bagels, candy bars, etc. Advertising signs, posters and fliers in connection with such solicitation or selling may not be distributed or posted in university residences.
-Fundraising events/soliciting are not permitted in residences unless authorized by the director of residence life or their designee.
-Voter registration (although not door-to-door) may be authorized with the specific approval of the director of residence life as per the university policy on political campaigning.
+Fundraising events/soliciting are not permitted in residences unless authorized by the director of student housing or their designee.